csdms/ivy/lessons/python/modules.md

 if __name__ == "__main__":
     diffusion_example()
 ~~~
-This is an example of a main program.
+This is an example of a *main program*.

-Calling the `solver` module as a script
+Calling the `solver` module from a shell prompt as a *script*
 executes the main program.
 ```
 $ python solver.py